FAQ

 Is transportation provided?

-During the seminar, students will be transported on chartered school buses to an offsite volunteer opportunity on Saturday.
+Students will be transported on chartered school buses during the seminar to an offsite volunteer opportunity on Saturday.
 Ambassadors will not be transported in private vehicles.

 Who are the chaperones?